 3. The submitter must have been involved in the generation of the image and must obtain permission for its use in this contest from any colleagues who participated in its generation.

 4. Fill in all the form fields.
-All submissions are required to have a title, description, and image.
+All submissions are required to have a title, description (150-word limit at the 7th grade reading level), and image.

 THE FINE PRINT AGREEMENT